A-Mark Precious Metals (AMRK) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the precious metals trading company had gained 13.01% in the past month.
-In that same time, the Consumer Discretionary sector gained 15.45%, while the S&P 500 gained 5.73%.
+Heading into today, shares of the precious metals trading company had gained 13.89% over the past month, lagging the Consumer Discretionary sector's gain of 16.41% and outpacing the S&P 500's gain of 7.41% in that time.

-Wall Street will be looking for positivity from A-Mark Precious Metals as it approaches its next earnings report date.
-This is expected to be February 6, 2023.
-On that day, A-Mark Precious Metals is projected to report earnings of $2.22 per share, which would represent year-over-year growth of 69.47%.
+Investors will be hoping for strength from A-Mark Precious Metals as it approaches its next earnings release, which is expected to be February 6, 2023.
+The company is expected to report EPS of $2.22, up 69.47% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.87 billion, down 3.72% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.59 per share and revenue of $7.69 billion, which would represent changes of +7.11% and -5.69%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.59 per share and revenue of $7.69 billion.
+These totals would mark changes of +7.11% and -5.69%, respectively, from last year.

-Any recent changes to analyst estimates for A-Mark Precious Metals should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for A-Mark Precious Metals.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Looking at its valuation, A-Mark Precious Metals is holding a Forward P/E ratio of 4.56.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 4.56.
+In terms of valuation, A-Mark Precious Metals is currently trading at a Forward P/E ratio of 4.62.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 4.62.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.